 Attorneys in the Community Associations Practice Group review and interpret association documents; draft association documents; prepare collection assessment policies and procedures; and provide assistance in the enforcement of rules, covenants, and restrictions.
 We regularly counsel boards of directors regarding the performance of their obligations and duties arising under association documents and applicable regulatory and statutory provisions, and we advise boards on matters of administration and governance of their associations and the communities.
 Our services include meeting with new boards and directors to help them understand their legal responsibilities in the discharge of their duties, their potential liabilities, and their relationship to the members of the association.

-Governing documents for community associations typically are prepared at the direction of the developer and usually establish a period of developer control of the community and the association.
+Governing documents for community associations are typically prepared at the direction of the developer and usually establish a period of developer control of the community and the association.
 Either by provisions of the governing documents or by operation of law, control of the association will be transferred to the owners in the future.
 The attorneys in this Practice Group have considerable experience in structuring and implementing transition procedures, including negotiating with developers to resolve a variety of issues arising from events occurring during the developers' control of the associations.

 Other services we regularly provide community associations are resolution of construction, insurance, contract, and leasing issues, as well as the negotiation and preparation of contracts with various types of entities.
 The Practice Group also assists clients in complying with state and federal laws such as the Fair Debt Collection Practices Act, the North Carolina Condominium Act, the North Carolina Nonprofit Corporation Act, the North Carolina Planned Community Act, and the North Carolina Unit Ownership Act.

 When disputes with individual owners arise regarding the architectural requirements in associations' governing documents, we often represent associations in resolving these disputes.
-These disputes typically involve homeowners who violate the architectural requirements by failing to submit architectural drawings or plans for approval to the board of directors or the association's architectural committee, or who violate the architectural requirements by failing to ensure that their construction project or its final product complies with the approved architectural drawings or plans.
-We successfully have resolved many of these disputes prior to the association having to take any adverse action against an owner.
-When a resolution cannot be reached by agreement, we successfully have pursued litigation at the request of associations to enforce the architectural requirements in their governing documents.
+These disputes typically involve homeowners who violate the architectural requirements by failing to submit architectural drawings or plans for approval to the board of directors or the association's architectural committee or who violate the architectural requirements by failing to ensure that their construction project or its final product complies with the approved architectural drawings or plans.
+We have successfully resolved many of these disputes prior to the association having to take any adverse action against an owner.
+When a resolution cannot be reached by agreement, we have successfully pursued litigation at the request of associations to enforce the architectural requirements in their governing documents.

 As part of a full-service law firm, attorneys in the Community Associations Practice Group draw on the experience of attorneys in other practice groups within the Firm to ensure that clients' needs are met.
 Attorneys in our Business, Creditors' Rights, Labor and Employment, Litigation, and Real Estate Practice Groups are engaged as needed to provide services to our association clients.